opnsense/docs/source/manual/how-tos/guestnet.rst

 Most files of the template can be modified, but some are default and may not be changes.
 Upon upload any changes to the files listed in **exclude.list** will be ignored.
-Currently these include the bootstrap java scripting and some fonts.
+Currently these include the bootstrap JavaScript and some fonts.

 With the captive portal enabled the default screen looks like: